andyLaurito92/books-summaries/cracking-coding-interview/chapter4-trees-and-graphs/trees-and-graphs.md

 - The graph might consist of multiple isolated subgraphs.
 If there's a path between every pair of vertices then you are in a connected component
 - The graph can also have cycles.
 Acyclic graph then means no cycles
+- The distance between vertices v and w in a graph (distance(v,w)) it's defined as the *shortest distance* between u and v

 ## Summary on graph problems: